PPE, including gowns, should be changed between patients.

-Currently, there is no state policy requiring the wearing of masks for COVID-19 prevention.
-Individual counties have issued public health orders for specified healthcare workers and others to wear masks during their designated flu season.
-Masks must be worn by individuals for 10 days immediately after they test positive for COVID-19 or start experiencing symptoms.
+Individual counties have issued public health orders for specified healthcare workers and others to wear masks during their designated respiratory virus season.
+Masks must be worn by individuals for 10 days immediately after they test positive for a respiratory virus or start experiencing symptoms.
 Dental board regulations require the wearing of masks in combination with either chin length plastic face shields or protective eyewear whenever there is potential for aerosol spray or spattering of OPIM.

 ** If consistent with office uniform policy, dental team members should change out of street clothes into clinical attire upon arrival to the office.
 Clinical attire is not considered PPE.
 PPE should be donned prior to seeing patients.
 Lab coats worn as the outermost garment that provide adequate protection for the employee may be considered PPE.
 A gown may be a more appropriate choice of protective attire for most dental procedures.